parasxos/quasar-doc-dev/docs/Documentation deploy.md

   "versions": [ "latest", "1.8.1" ],

   // This section contains the labels to rename the versions.
-  "labels": {
+  // If the version is not in this list, the label will be the same defined on "versions" list below "labels": {
     "latest": "Latest"
   },